 Online admit cards for the IAPT are secure.
 Students will get their IAPT 2023-24 admit cards by taking the steps outlined below.

 Visit the official website for the test.

 Click on the link that says NSEP Admit card

 In the appropriate areas, enter the student's identification number and date of birth.

 On the phone, NSEP hall tickets 2023-24 will appear.

 To use later, take a printout or a screenshot of the page.

-3. What is the Benefit of the NSEP 2021 Scholarship For the Students?
+1. What is the benefit of the NSEP 2023-24 Scholarship for the Students?